-Children's or youth workers undertaking work on behalf of a school, automatically falls under the jurisdiction of the schools safeguarding children's policy.
+Children's or youth workers undertaking work on behalf of a school, automatically falls under the jurisdiction of the schools safeguarding children's policy when they are on the school premises.
 It is the responsibility of the individual and the school to ensure that they have read and understood the schools safeguarding policy.